 Also, children entering and exiting through the Extended Care area must be signed in and out with staff.
 Never leave your child without checking with a staff member.
 Again, this only applies when your child is arriving or being picked up at times other than the beginning or ending times of either class.

 In the event that we must close due to bad weather Trent Montessori will be announced in the list of schools on radio station 550 WCKY & 700 WLW and TV-Channels 5, 9 and 12 News.
 Some of these stations list the closing on their web site.
 PLEASE watch your TV for the closing. during the morning hours.
 There is no tuition adjustment due to school closings.

 An important part of the Montessori Philosophy is the care of others and the environment.
 To help the children in this awareness, we have the "sharing basket".
 It is a way for the children to share with others and beautify the environment.
 We ask that each child take ONE DAY of the school year to fill the sharing basket.
 Your child will bring the basket home on a Thursday or Friday and should return it to school the following Monday.

 To fill the basket we ask for the following 5 items:

 1. Snack for your child's class for one day.
-NO PEANUT PRODUCTS!
+NUTS, POPCORN, WHOLE GRAPES, HARD PRETZELS, or REGULAR SIZED CARROTS are not allowed.
 (The School will provide snack for the remaining days) Please make this something simple and pre-packaged.
 We encourage you to enlist your child's help in the selection.
 In addition to this snack you are welcome to send in a birthday treat on your child's birthday or 1/2 birthday.
 Please limit birthday treats to cookies, muffins, trail mix, popsicles, etc. Small cupcakes, please.

 2. A bouquet of fresh flowers that the children will arrange and place in the classroom.
 Kindergarten children may choose to bring a plant or flowers.